Skip to main content

 The Butterfly With the Widest Wingspan

 It is wonderful to look at butterflies gliding through the air.
 But if you happen to see an atlas moth, you rather have the impression of a monster moth passing by.
-Its wingspan measures 12 inch (30.4 cm).
+Its wingspan measures 12 inches (30.4 cm).

 The Spider With the Widest Wingspan

-The wingspan of the Goliath bird-eating spider is hardly less impressive: 11 inch (27.9 cm).
+The wingspan of the Goliath bird-eating spider is hardly less impressive: 11 inches (27.9 cm).
 If it spreads its legs, it is even bigger than a human head.
 If you take a textbook in DIN A4 format, its vertical length does not much exceed the diameter of a Goliath spider.

 The Octopus With the Widest Wingspan